sei-protocol/sei-chain/sei-ibc-go/docs/roadmap/roadmap.md

 #### H1 April

-- [v5.0.0-rc0](https://github.com/cosmos/ibc-go/milestone/21): Release candidate that includes the update of Cosmos SDK from 0.45 to [v1.0](https://github.com/cosmos/cosmos-sdk/milestone/52) and that will support the migration to SMT storage.
+- [`v5.0.0-rc0`](https://github.com/cosmos/ibc-go/milestone/21): Release candidate that includes the update of Cosmos SDK from `v0.45` to [`v1.0`](https://github.com/cosmos/cosmos-sdk/milestone/52) and that will support the migration to SMT storage.

 #### H2 April

-- [v5.0.0](https://github.com/cosmos/ibc-go/milestone/21): Final release that includes the update of Cosmos SDK from 0.45 to [v1.0](https://github.com/cosmos/cosmos-sdk/milestone/52) and that will support the migration to SMT storage.
+- [`v5.0.0`](https://github.com/cosmos/ibc-go/milestone/21): Final release that includes the update of Cosmos SDK from `v0.45` to [v1.0](https://github.com/cosmos/cosmos-sdk/milestone/52) and that will support the migration to SMT storage.